FlyingJester/Kashyyyk/README.md

 ------------------

 Kashyyyk requires a C++11 compiler and an ansi C compiler.
-The build scripts are only set up for GCC and Clang just yet.
+The build scripts support GCC, Clang, and MSVC.
 You will need FLTK 1.3, either in shared or static version.
 You need Python 2.x and SCons to build Kashyyyk.

 #### Checklist for Compiling
  - FLTK 1.3